 While Poland joined the European Union in 2004, the country doesn’t use the euro.
 Instead, Poland continues to use its own national currency, the Złoty, which dates right back to the 14th century.

-There’s really nothing daunting about using the Złoty.
-Conversion rates are easy to follow (especially for a Brit, because 5 Zł is almost exactly £1), the note denominations are logical, they’re colour coded, and the coins are clearly marked, making by far the most difficult aspect of Poland’s currency for a foreigner, it’s pronunciation: say Zwoti, not Zloty!
+There’s really nothing daunting about using the Złoty (or Zł for short).
+Conversion rates are easy to follow, the note denominations are logical, they’re colour coded, and the coins are clearly marked, making by far the most difficult aspect of Poland’s currency for a foreigner, it’s pronunciation: say Zwoti, not Zloty!

 Always try to keep an eye on your change in Poland, because the chances are every beer or plate of pierogi you buy will leave you with a few clinking coins, and the weight can build up.
 It’s worth remembering that 5 Zł actually goes quite a way in Kraków, and can buy you a beer, or two tram tickets, so try to use the coins when you can, even if to avoid giving bartenders high note denominations, and an excuse to give you that notorious tourist frown.